LadyPi/EmergencyApp/emergency_app/README.md

 ## Challenges

-* It took a little time to configure and understand how Twilio works.
-There's still quite a bit to understand that is under the hood and look forward to making new discoveries with the service.
+* There's still quite a bit to understand that is under the hood and look forward to making new discoveries with the service.

 ---